-Underwater noise Not relevant (NR) Not relevant (NR) Not relevant (NR) changes Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Underwater noise Not relevant (NR) Not relevant (NR) Not relevant (NR) changes O: NR A: NR C: NR O: NR A: NR C: NR O: NR A: NR C: NR

 Whilst no evidence could be found for the effect of noise or vibrations on the characterizing species of these biotopes, it is unlikely that these species have the facility for detecting or noise vibrations.
+Therefore, the pressure is probably 'Not relevant' in this biotope and its sub-biotopes.